formkit/docs-content/essentials/validation.md

 ### Confirm

 Checks if the value of one input matches the value of another input — often used for password confirmations.
+There are two ways to specify which input to match:

+- Append `_confirm` to the `name` attribute of the second input.
+- Pass the `name` of the first input as an argument to the confirm rule in the second input `confirm:name_of_input_1` (more specific).

-The two inputs must be in the same `group` or `form`, and (by default) one of the two input’s names should end with `_confirm`.
+Note: the two inputs must be in the same `group` or `form`.

-Alternatively the rule accepts an argument of the `name` of the other input to compare against.

 <example
   name="Confirm"